OpenAir-Lab/capstone-project/Meeting Notes/PDR-July 21.md

 - Look into the IEEE framework and how our project fits into this
 - How are we going to make it exciting (i.e. documentation is boring)
 - Consider a video-style documentation
 - Consider a YouTube Channel (would Zach or anyone else be interested in the production/filming/editing aspect of this?)
+(Zach - yes)

 We also have permission to start ordering parts as we see fit.